hasura/graphql-engine/community/boilerplates/graphql-servers/nodejs-express/README.md

-# GraphQL server using NodeJS-Express
+# (MOVED) GraphQL server using NodeJS-Express

+**This folder has been moved to [remote-schemas/zeit-now/nodejs/express-sequelize](../remote-schemas/zeit-now/nodejs/express-sequelize).**

 A boilerplate Python GraphQL Server using NodeJS-Express using the official [graphql-js](https://graphql.github.io/graphql-js/running-an-express-graphql-server/) library.